Oddly Small Organization

 - Even a thousand seems like an awfully small number, considering that they managed to duplicate the most impressive ship in the Alliance fleet, complete with its top-secret stealth technology, and they added on an illegal AI that surely required her own team of specialists to create and test.

 - It's no mystery how they pulled off this feat: Cerberus actually owns the corporations that made the original Normandy.
 They just commissioned another one with custom additions.

-- BioWare has already lampshaded this in preparation for the third game, where Cerberus is an active antagonist.
+- BioWare lampshaded this in preparation for the third game, where Cerberus is an active antagonist.
 To quote from the official website's page on the Centurion troopers:

 How the Illusive Man recruited and trained such a large number of top-line battlefield commanders is a worrying mystery.
 Cerberus, once comprised of small, covert cells of agents, is now a burgeoning and unconcealed threat to the galaxy.
 In the face of the immediate Reaper threat, Alliance Intelligence has scuttled their attempts to infiltrate Cerberus to find out how the Illusive Man managed to quickly swell his organization’s ranks.

-- And now that the game is out: Most of Cerberus' new troops are indoctrinated human refugees, many of them having been taken against their will and implanted with Reaper tech, essentially turning them into lightweight husks disguised with Power Armor.
+- In the game itself most of Cerberus' new troops are indoctrinated human refugees, many of them having been taken against their will and implanted with Reaper tech, essentially turning them into lightweight husks disguised with Powered Armor.

 - All the Families in The Godfather 2, including your own, have a very small number of Made Men.
 Some are justified: With yours at least, it's somewhat clear that you're just a branch of the greater Corleone Family.
 The Manganos are also apparently an offshoot of an established Sicilian Family.
 The two Rosato Families are unauthorised splinters from the Corleones.
 The Granados and Almeidas have no onscreen-stated excuse, though.